corrode/corrode.github.io/content/blog/compile-time-invariants.md

 stronger abstractions.

 If you liked this, you might also be interested in my previous post on [making illegal states unrepresentable in Rust](/blog/illegal-state).

+{{ <next_steps context="Which runtime checks could your types handle instead?
+Let's look for useful compile-time guarantees in your codebase." source="compile-time-invariants" /> }}